 Guide to Online Schools is here to help you choose a school based on what really matters: affordability, accessibility, and quality.
 Browse our database of over 600 accredited online colleges and 22,000 degree programs, as well as student reviews and rankings.

 HeritageQuest online is a collection of material for both genealogical and historical researchers, with coverage dating back to the late 1700s.
 HeritageQuest online is accessible both inside the library and outside the library.
 (To access HeritageQuest from a remote location, you will need a valid library card number to enter when prompted for a barcode.)

+Indiana Memory is made possible through the collaborative efforts of academic libraries, public libraries, historical societies, museums, and archives to create and share their digital collections reflecting Indiana's cultural heritage--an Indiana “Virtual Museum”.
+Peabody Public Library and the Whitley County Historical Museum have teamed up to create a site on Indiana Memory.
 Our collection is named Historical Whitley County and holds pictures of the county, the library, Mr. Peabody and some of the artwork in the library.
 The collection will continue to grow, so please check back often.

 INSPIRE is a collection of academic databases and other information resources that can be accessed by Indiana residents.
 It includes magazine, journal articles, websites, pamphlets, images, almanacs, library catalogs, and more.